thisismetis/Metis_Fundamentals/cloud_computing/google-colab-instructions/README.md

 Below are several recommendations and warnings that we feel are worth highlighting.

-**Github & Colab**
+**GitHub & Colab**

-* It’s extremely useful to link github and colab (using the latter in a browser where you are signed into github), following [these instructions](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=Rmai0dD30XzL).
+* It’s extremely useful to link GitHub and colab (using the latter in a browser where you are signed into GitHub), following [these instructions](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=Rmai0dD30XzL).
-You can install the [“open in colab”](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo?hl=en) github extension, which allows you to open notebooks directly from the github user interface.
+You can install the [“open in colab”](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo?hl=en) GitHub extension, which allows you to open notebooks directly from the GitHub user interface.

 **File Transfer**